 This is one of the times that is thought of as a possible time when Judy had her first abortion.
 She allegedly had more than one abortion during her time at MGM (some claim that she had three) and definitely had one during her marriage to David Rose.
 The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt Judy’s career which was currently shooting straight to the top, and fast.
 They convinced Judy to go through with the procedure.
 It’s alleged that this abortion was one of the main reasons for the breakup of Judy’s marriage to Rose.

 February 4, 1943: Judy and David Rose’s separation was news.

 February 4, 1944: Girl Crazy (released in 1943) was still in theaters, although one ad used a photo of Judy and Mickey from 1940’s Strike Up The Band.
 Also advertised was the last two days of Meet Me In St. Louis playing in Los Angeles.

 February 4, 1947: Judy recorded a guest spot on Bing Crosby’s radio show, “The Philco Radio Time/Bing Crosby Show” for ABC Radio.
-Crosby always recorded his shows in advance of the air date, which in this case was February 19th.
+Crosby always recorded his shows in advance of the air date, which in this case was February 19.
 Judy sang “I’ve Got You Under My Skin,” “Connecticut” (with Crosby), a comedy sketch, and “Tearbucket Jim.”
-This was one of just a few radio shows Judy did in 1947, due to her busy schedule at MGM.
+This was one of just a few radio shows in which Judy appeared in 1947, due to her busy schedule at MGM.